A reader asks: I'm benched as a first-year consultant — am I going to get fired?

 Opens the question form.
 Takes about sixty seconds.

 Being scared of your skip-level is common and useful in small doses.
-Here's how to channel it — and what to do when the fear is actually your manager's problem, not yours.
+Here's how to channel it — and what to do when the fear is your manager's problem, not yours.

 Camera-on vs. camera-off feels like a small question.
 It isn't.
 Here's how to read a team's unspoken norm and match it without losing yourself.